jucke/wordpress-starter/README.md

 wordpress-starter
 =================

-Starter configuration for a Wordpress site.
+Starter configuration for a WordPress site.